The ABCs of mortgage insurance

 The Federal Housing Administration (FHA) backs the most widely used government loan program.

 FHA doesn’t purchase loans, but guarantees the loan for the end investor in case of default.
-That federal guarantee, in turn, has made FHA loans more widely available to borrowers without a deep credit history or with lower credit scores.
+That federal guarantee, in turn, has made FHA loans more widely available to borrowers from FHA-approved lenders without the need for a deep credit history and with lower credit scores.

 FHA charges an upfront, one-time insurance payment, and also charges an annual mortgage premium that is equally distributed in 12 monthly installments.